rirenner/aci-ansible/docs/aci_taboo_contract_module.rst

 Synopsis
 --------

-* Manage MCP interface policies on Cisco ACI fabrics.
+* Manage taboo contracts on Cisco ACI fabrics.

 Requirements (on host that executes module)